MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/react/hooks/index.md

 description: Manage state in React components
 ---

-> Hooks are a new addition in React 16.8.
-They let you use state and other React features without writing a class.
+Hooks were added in React 16.8 and let you use state and lifecycle methods in a functional component, where before you had to use a class component.

-Note that hooks must be used in functions and not nested within. e.g. You cannot add a `useState` hook within a `useEffect` hook.
+Note that hooks must be used in functions and not nested within each other.
+You cannot add a `useState` hook within a `useEffect` hook.

 ## Resources